• Skip to primary navigation

 Who needs easyGDPR?

-Every organisation (company, association, authority) that is saving, processing or using personal data in any other way must be able to guarantee the protection of this personal data.
-Regardless of whether this is about a small or large firm. easyGDPR helps you with the implementation of the GDPR in any case.
+Any organization (company, association, authority) that stores, processes or otherwise uses personal data must be able to guarantee the protection of such personal data.
+Whether this is a huge company or a small one. easyGDPR helps you with the implementation in any case.

 Do you assume liability or warranty for customers?